Inspired Consulting Group’s

 Consistency Creates Trust

-When my staff or supervisees know that supervision will follow a reliable structure, it reduces uncertainty and fosters psychological safety.
+When team members know that supervision will follow a reliable structure, it reduces uncertainty and fosters psychological safety.
 Instead of wondering what will come up, they can prepare, reflect, and engage more openly.
-This structure also helps students or early career practitioners learn how to prepare for their supervisions and what things can be held for our planned 1:1 meetings and what needs a more urgent, in the moment response from me.
+This structure also helps students or early career practitioners learn how to prepare for their supervisions and identify what topics can be held for planned 1:1 meetings versus what needs a more urgent, in the moment response from leadership.
+Remember, this is a conversation, not an interview.
+Leaders should be modeling vulnerability and transparency in this process as well.

 Structure Drives Depth

-By using STATS, supervisors and staff avoid getting stuck in the routine of mere “status updates.”
+By using STATS, teams can avoid getting stuck in the routine of mere “status updates” or superficial check-in’s.
 Each category ensures the conversation touches on both the human and professional dimensions of practice including celebrating successes, naming challenges, and looking ahead.
-Yes, there absolutely comes a time when case reviews are important and necessary in social work practice, especially when processing through ethical challenges, working on getting “unstuck” with our clients, or brainstorming resources that may be needed to support those in our care.
-With practice, the STATS framework becomes more efficient over time and may only require the first few minutes of the planned supervision time together, leaving more time to work through those other important elements of good social work supervision and practice.
-By starting with STATS, though, a solution-focused and strengths-based tone is established early on in the supervisory sessions and any additional conversations can then follow accordingly in this same spirit.
+Yes, there absolutely are times when high level client or status updates are important and necessary in our practice, especially when working through ethical challenges, working on getting “unstuck” with those receiving our services, or brainstorming resources that may by needed to best support those in our care.
+With practice, the STATS framework will become more efficient over time and may only require the first few minutes of the planned supervision time together, leaving more time to work through those other important elements of our work.
+By starting with STATS, though, a solution-focused and strengths-based tone is established early on in the supervisory sessions, and any additional conversations can then follow accordingly in this same spirit.

 Radical Candor Strengthens Relationships